aribamin/MongoMessenger/README.md

 Our group adopted a collaborative approach where we divided the tasks based on individual strengths and interests.
 Here's a breakdown of the work items among partners:

 Arib <br />
+Wrote initial queries for Task 1 Step 3
+Wrote indices code for Task 1 Step 4

 Estimated Time Spent: <br />
+Learning and writing queries (2 hours)
+Learning to create and write indices code (1 hour)

 Progress: Completed all tasks assigned

 Dric <br />